ClementNerma/NightOS/docs/specs/shell-scripting.md

 #### `string.split(str: string, sep: string) -> string`

-muSplit a string into a list.
+Split a string into a list.

 ```coffee
 split("ab", "")  # [ "a", "b" ]